artistic-differences/gatsby-starter-netlify-cms/src/pages/doc/index.md

 ---
 title: I am a new doc
 ---
 I am stored in markdown format

+what is my slug